The driver of a pickup truck that smashed into a vehicle injuring three children in Chandler has been sentenced.

 The other occupants of the car included two 3-year-old boys and one 2-year-old girl.
 The three children were in child safety seats.

-The two boys suffered life-threatening injuries.
-The girl and and the driver suffered minor injuries.
+The two boys suffered severe injuries, while the girl and the driver reported minor injuries.

 Painter's girlfriend was in the front passenger seat of the truck and was also injured during the collision.
 Speed and impairment are factors in this crash, Favazzo said.